jmickey/gottleships/README.md

 | -log      | -l    | No        | `Stdout`    | Location of file to write log output                          |
 | -verbose  | -v    | No        | `false`     | Generate verbose log output                                   |

+### Using startServer.sh & startClient.sh

+`startServer.sh` will attempt to run `go get github.com/jaymickey/gottleships` if it does not detect that it has already been retreived.
+After which it will attempt to run the server. `startServer.sh` requires a single argument `[port]`, which can simply be provided in the form of a number. e.g. `startServer.sh 9000`.

+Similarly, `startClient.sh` will also attempt to retreive to Gottleships package if it doesn't detect that it already exists.
+It requires two arguments - `[hostname]` and `[port]`. e.g. `startClient.sh localhost 9000`.

+Both scripts will first attempt to run `gottleships ...`, if the application is not in your `$PATH` this will fail, after which they will attempt to run `$(go env GOPATH)/bin/gottleships ...`.
+If this also fails then you will need to troubleshoot your go installation.

 ## OSS

 Gottleships utilises the following open source packages: